EBS-C merges key Army resource planning systems into one

-The Army is rolling out its latest and greatest business system modernization program: the Enterprise Business Systems – Convergence.
+The U.S. Army is rolling out its latest and greatest business system modernization program: the Enterprise Business Systems – Convergence (EBS-C).

+Think of it as a corporate makeover show, but instead of a new wardrobe, the Army is getting a shiny new enterprise resource planning system.
+EBS-C is not just another initiative; it’s a full-blown transformation aimed at merging the Army's key logistics and financial systems into one.

+Imagine trying to juggle four different ERPs — Army Enterprise Systems Integration Program, General Fund Enterprise Business System, Global Combat Support System - Army, and Logistics Modernization Program — while also keeping an eye on the battlefield.
+It sounds complicated, right?
+Well, it has been, and the Army has decided to ditch the juggling act and go for a single, cloud-based solution that’s as intuitive as a smartphone app and will increase efficiency.

 |Date Taken: